AdobeDocs/commerce-admin.en/help/page-builder/recommendations.md

    recommendations/page-builder-add-product-recs.html
 ---

-Use the _Product Recommendations_ content type to add an existing, active [recommendation unit](https://docs.magento.com/user-guide/recommendations/create.html) to the [Page Builder stage](workspace.md#stage) for a CMS page, block, or dynamic block.
+Use the _Product Recommendations_ content type to add an existing, active [recommendation unit](https://docs.magento.com/user-guide/recommendations/create.html) to the [[!DNL Page Builder] stage](workspace.md#stage) for a CMS page, block, or dynamic block.

 >[!NOTE]
 >
->The Page Builder _Product Recommendations_ content type is supported in Adobe Commerce 2.3.1 and later and available in the [Product Recommendations metapackage versions 3.0.x or later](https://marketplace.magento.com/magento-product-recommendations.html).
-To add Page Builder support for Product Recommendations, [see the installation information](https://experienceleague.adobe.com/docs/commerce-merchant-services/product-recommendations/getting-started/install-configure.html#pbsupport).
+>The [!DNL Page Builder] _Product Recommendations_ content type is supported in Adobe Commerce 2.3.1 and later and available in the [Product Recommendations metapackage versions 3.0.x or later](https://marketplace.magento.com/magento-product-recommendations.html).
+To add [!DNL Page Builder] support for Product Recommendations, [see the installation information](https://experienceleague.adobe.com/docs/commerce-merchant-services/product-recommendations/getting-started/install-configure.html#pbsupport).
 This type is not available for Magento Open  Source.

 {{$include /help/_includes/page-builder-save-timeout.md}}